A brief history of drones: from pilotless balloons to roaming killers

-Although originally built for military purposes, drones have seen rapid growth and advancements and made a break to consumer electronics.
+- Although initially built for military purposes, drones have seen rapid growth and advancements and made a break to consumer electronics.

 Of course, UAVs are also an increasingly important part of the military in many countries.
-American armed forces alone have a fleet of tens of thousands of drones today, compared to just a few twenty years ago.
-This is dwarved, however, by the number of drones in private use.
-According to the FAA, there were 1.1 million drones registered in the U.S. in 2019.
+American armed forces have a fleet of tens of thousands of drones today, compared to just a few twenty years ago.
+This is dwarfed, however, by the number of drones in private use.
+According to the FAA, there are just over 855,000 drones registered in the U.S. as of the start of 2023.

 What is considered to be a drone?

-Before we get into the nitty-gritty of the history of drones, it might be useful to actually define what we are talking about.
+Before we get into the nitty-gritty of the history of drones, it might be helpful to define what we are talking about.

 "A drone, in technological terms, is an unmanned aircraft. ...
-Essentially, a drone is a flying robot that can be remotely controlled or fly autonomously through software-controlled flight plans in their embedded systems, working in conjunction with onboard sensors and GPS." - Internet of Things Agenda.
+Essentially, a drone is a flying robot that can be remotely controlled or fly autonomously through software-controlled flight plans in their embedded systems, working in conjunction with onboard sensors and GPS," as defined by the Internet of Things Agenda.

 Here we will focus on this particular aspect of drone technology.

 Some of the earliest military drones appeared in the mid-1850s